mookiedog/umod4-PCB/ChangeList.md

 ## Note: Power Supply Simplification

-The power supply changes from the previous checking have been deleted.
+The power supply changes from the previous interim checkin have been deleted.
 To get umod4 power and the resulting wifi connection, it turns out that a much simpler solution is to just use a USB extension cable that plugs into the Pico W.
-If the extension cable gets plugged into a USB charger while parked, the umod4 will be active.
+If the extension cable gets plugged into a USB charger while parked, the umod4 will be active while the rest of the ECU remains powered off.

 ## V4.0b Resolved Problems

 The following issues were detected and resolved during bringup:

 1) __HC11_RESET_IN circuitry is not permitting HC11 to run__

-    1. Issue: ECU uses a pullup on HC11_RESET, but the voltage divider formed by R8/R9 is too much of a load to let HC11_RESET to go high enough to let the ECU run
+    Issue: ECU uses a pullup on HC11_RESET, but the voltage divider formed by R8/R9 is too much of a load to let HC11_RESET to go high enough to let the ECU run
-    1. Workaround: Remove R9.
-    1. The HC11_RESET_IN feature is not usable, had minimal usefulness in the first place, and will be removed in the next version.
+    The HC11_RESET_IN feature is not usable, had minimal usefulness in the first place, and will be removed in the next version.

+    Workaround: Remove R9.

-2)	__ECU can’t operate without SW running on a PicoW to enable the bus buffers via ADDR_EN____
+1) __ECU can’t operate without SW running on a PicoW to enable the bus buffers via ADDR_EN__

     This was annoying during early development, and adds another point of failure if the WP/PicoW were to fail during operation.

-    1. Workaround: Remove R17 and ground the resistor pad closest to the ‘7’ of the silkscreen ‘R17’.
+    Workaround: Remove R17 and ground the resistor pad closest to the ‘7’ of the silkscreen ‘R17’.
     This permanently enables the bus driver instead of requiring that the PicoW must enable the bus buffers via software.

-    1. The bus buffers will be enabled whenever the ECU +5V is present.
+    The bus buffers will be enabled whenever the ECU +5V is present.

-3)	__EP RP2040 does not boot reliably__
+1) __EP RP2040 does not boot reliably__

-    1. Issue: The specific crystal spec'd on the BOM does not start up as fast as the Pico bootrom expects.
+    Issue: The specific crystal spec'd on the BOM does not start up as fast as the Pico bootrom expects.
     See [here](https://forums.raspberrypi.com/viewtopic.php?t=334143) for more information on the topic.

-    1. Fix: No PCB fix is required.
+    Fix: No PCB fix is required.
 The umod4.h board file needs to define the following symbol:

             #define PICO_XOSC_STARTUP_DELAY_MULTIPLIER 64

-4)	__EP SWD Debugging does not work__
+1) __EP SWD Debugging does not work__

-    1. Issue: The SWD CLK and DAT silkscreen was correct, but the wiring to the pins was swapped.
+    Issue: The SWD CLK and DAT silkscreen was correct, but the wiring to the pins was swapped.

-    1. Workaround: When attaching a debugger, swap the squid connections for SWD CLK and SWD DAT
+    Workaround: When attaching a debugger, swap the squid connections for SWD CLK and SWD DAT.

-1) __GPS would disable UART during debug sessions__ Fixed by adding a pullup resistor to the PicoW GPS TX pin to hold the TX pin high by default after RESET.
+1) __GPS would disable UART during debug sessions__

+    Fixed by adding a pullup resistor to the PicoW GPS TX pin to hold the TX pin high by default after RESET.
+    A GPIO pullup controlled by firmware is not suitable because the debugger will not let firmware run after RESET.

     See below for more details.

 ## V4.1 Proposed Changes & Enhancements

+    Nothing pending

 ## V4.1 Implemented Changes, So Far

 ### Critical Changes

 1) __Delete RESET_HC11_IN__

     The signal is not not necessary: the WP knows when EP is running because the EP will tell it so.

-    Fix: Deleted the signal along with R8 and R9
+    Fix: Deleted the signal along with R8 and R9.

-    Note: That frees up two more GPIOs for the WP.
+    Note: This fix frees up two more GPIOs for the WP.

-1)	__Fix wiring connections on SWD squid pins__: CLK and DIO were swapped but the silkscreen was correct
+1) __Fix wiring connections on SWD squid pins__

+    CLK and DIO were swapped but the silkscreen was correct.

-    Fix: Fix silksreen, also moved the silkscreen up a bit to be more visible
+    Fix: Fix silksreen, also moved the silkscreen up a bit to be more visible.

-3)	__ADDR_EN should not be driven by PicoW__
+1) __ADDR_EN should not be driven by PicoW__

     Reasoning: Bike should run even if PicoW is dead or missing.

-    Fix: R17 has been removed and the ADDR_EN signal permanently grounded
+    Fix: R17 has been removed and the ADDR_EN signal permanently grounded.

 1) __GPS Disables UART During Debug Sessions__